Industrial Injuries Disablement Benefit

-If you’re ill or disabled because of an accident at work or through work related activity, you may be able to claim Industrial Injuries Disablement Benefit.
+If you have a certain level of disability because of an accident at work or through work activity, you may be able to claim Industrial Injuries Disablement Benefit.
 There are two types of Industrial Injuries Disablement Benefit relating to:

-You can claim Industrial Injuries Disablement Benefit if you were employed in a job that caused your illness.
-The scheme covers more than 70 diseases, including:
+You can claim Industrial Injuries Disablement Benefit if you were employed in a job that caused your illness or disability.
+The scheme covers more than 70 diseases.
+For example:

 - a disease caused by working with asbestos

 - chronic bronchitis or emphysema